Lesson design

 Try to design around tasks and exercises which your audience will care about.
 For example, don’t say “here are some shell commands”, but “aren’t you tired of copying all of these files one by one… check out the shell… once you know it, you will really feel at home.
 Here are some typical things you might do.”.
 Intrinsic motivators include sense of agency (being able to do things themselves), competence (usefulness of what they are doing, feeling they know something), and relatedness (doing things that others are doing).

 A manual is reference, a tutorial builds a cognitive model.
 If you can build the cognitive model and tell them the “why”, students may be able to refer to the manuals themselves and become self-sufficient.
-Thus, teaching should be more of a tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).
+Thus, our teaching is usually more of a tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).

 Who is the audience?